 Since responsible innovation and experimentation are essential to improving professional education, experimental projects along sound educational principles are encouraged.
 Programs are encouraged to considered improvements or innovations in the training of Acute Care Surgeons.
 Requests for experimentation or innovative projects that may deviate from the program requirements must be approved in advance by the AAST, and must include the educational rationale and method of evaluation.
-Such deviations or innovations in training must remain consistent with ACGME principles of resident and fellow education.
+Such deviations or innovations in training must remain consistent with ACGME principles of fellow education.
 The sponsoring institution and program are jointly responsible for the quality of education offered to trainees for the duration of such a project.

 IX.
-Verification and Certification
+Accreditation and Certification

-This fellowship is designed and verified by the American Association for the Surgery of Trauma.
+This fellowship is designed and accredited by the American Association for the Surgery of Trauma.
 An essential component of the fellowship is completion of an ACGME RRC-approved Surgical Critical Care residency, with certification for that component provided by the American Board of Surgery.
-The Acute Care Surgery Fellowship training sites will be verified as complying with the AAST-sponsored Acute Care Surgery curriculum, and a certificate of completion of such fellowship will be provided by AAST.
+The Acute Care Surgery Fellowship training sites will be accredited as complying with the AAST-sponsored Acute Care Surgery curriculum, and a certificate of completion of such fellowship will be provided by the AAST.
+The period of fellowship accreditation will be up to 5 years.
+Prior to the end of this period, the program will be required to submit a new Program Information Form and undergo a site visit by the AAST.
+One year prior to the end of the accreditation period, the AAST will send a letter to the program director notifying them that a new PIF is required and a site visit must be scheduled.
+If there are focal areas of concern identified during an initial AAST site visit, the program may receive provisional accreditation.
+The program will be required to address these areas of concern in writing and a focused site visit will occur within one year of provisional accreditation.